Chaosborne/cwebp-visual-interface/README.md

 ## Usage
 ### 1. Move the Shortcut
-Move the WebP Converter.desktop shortcut to the folder with the images you want to convert.
+Move the WebPConverter.desktop shortcut to the folder with the images you want to convert.

 ### 2. Convert Images
 1. Navigate to the folder with the images and the shortcut (WebPConverter.desktop).
-2. Double-click the WebP Converter shortcut to open the GUI.
+2. Double-click the WebPConverter shortcut to open the GUI.
 3. Enter the desired quality (0-100) for the conversion and click Start Conversion.

 The images in the current folder will be converted to WebP format and saved in a new subfolder called compressed_images.